getkyo/kyo/README.md

 ### Fibers: Green Threads

-The `Fibers` effect can fork a computation to execute asynchronously in Kyo's managed thread pool.
-The `forkFiber` method is the fundamental building block of the effect's features.
-It takes a by-reference computation and properly propagates `Locals`.
+The `Fibers` effect allows for the asynchronous execution of computations via a managed thread pool.
+The core function, `forkFiber`, spawns a new "green thread," also known as a fiber, to handle the given computation.
+This provides a powerful mechanism for parallel execution and efficient use of system resources.
+Moreover, fibers maintain proper propagation of `Locals`, ensuring that context information is carried along during the forking process.

 ```scala
 import kyo.concurrent.fibers._